 - structural analysis using the finite element method (FEM) in Ansys

-The programme uses a lot of software that will only run on the Windows operating system, which students will have installed on their own laptops (PC, Mac is not recommended).
+The study programmes at Department of Built Environment uses a lot of software that will only run on the Windows operating system, which students will have installed on their own laptops (PC, Mac is not recommended).

 They should have at least 8 GB of memory and a fast processor (if Intel, at least Core-i5 multicore or equivalent).